-Girl + house: a love story
+Girl + house = love

 Just prior to Making It On One's Own, the primary thought is Not Sure I Can Make It On My Own.
 Finances; career; a mortgage for one.
 It's a yikes trifle.
 I had done lots of things, but had never started a lawnmower before.
 I had never shovelled a rooftop or put on boots at midnight in the middle of a blizzard to clear a snowed-in furnace vent.
 I had never used a sledgehammer; called a contractor; crawled into a crawlspace to discuss air circulation with a duct repair guy.